DHR-Health/py835/README.md

 The parser ensures that all segments (ISA, GS, ST, CLP, SVC) are organized in a structured, hierarchical format for easy access and analysis.
 It also captures important references and adjustments at various levels using `REF` and `CAS` segments, further enhancing the breakdown of claims and services.

 # Quick Export
-You can use the tables in `parser.pandas` to export into your data warehouse, though their long-format structure isn't well-suited for analytics.
+You can use the tables in `parser.pandas` to impordt into your data warehouse for long-term storage, though their long-format structure isn't well-suited for analytics.
 We've included a way of quickly exporting your data:

 ```
 from py835 import Parser